 Cut up the soap and put it in a microwave safe dish.
 Cook on 30 second intervals, stirring it each time until it's melted.
 For me, it took 5 times.
 After it is done, add the activated charcoal and the optional flower petals.
 Stir well.
 Then add the essential oils.
 Working quickly, pour it into the soap molds and let dry for an hour or more.

-Cut up the soap into square chunks and microwave on 30 second internals.
-Stir after each interval and keep cooking until it’s all melted.
-One pound of soap fits in a two cup glass pyrex measuring cup.
+Cut up the soap into square chunks and microwave at 30-second intervals.
+Stir after each interval and keep cooking until it's all melted.
+One pound of soap fits in a two-cup glass pyrex measuring cup.

 Then add in 1-2 tbsp. of flower petals and 20-30 drops of essential oils.